 Colorful fruits and vegetables.
 The antioxidants in colorful vegetables and fruits, such as leafy greens, deep red tomatoes, blueberries, and carrots, help stop unstable molecules from damaging healthy cells.
-You cannot feel it when some cells are damaged or dying, but you can see it in the signs of aging, such as wrinkles.
 So at each meal, fill about half your plate with fruits and vegetables.
 Your goal is five to nine servings a day.

-Three particular antioxidants -- vitamin C, zinc, and beta-carotene -- help protect your vision from macular degeneration, the leading cause of blindness in adults 65 and older.
+Three particular antioxidants -- vitamin C, zinc, and beta-carotene -- help protect your vision from macular degeneration, the leading cause of blindness after age 64.
 If you already have macular degeneration, eating foods with these nutrients may slow its progress.
-Dark green leafy vegetables -- spinach, kale, collard, and mustard greens -- help the most.
+Dark green, leafy vegetables -- spinach, kale, collard, and mustard greens -- are great sources.
 But you also help your eyes when you eat bright-colored produce, including corn, peppers, oranges, and cantaloupe.

-Antioxidants like vitamin C can even keep your skin younger-looking.
-A 2010 study showed that eating lots of yellow and green vegetables was linked to fewer wrinkles.
+Antioxidants like vitamin C can even help keep your skin younger-looking.
+One study linked eating lots of yellow and green vegetables to fewer wrinkles.

 Whole grains.
 Eating whole grains rich in fiber -- oats, quinoa, barley, wheat, and brown rice -- lowers your chance of developing type 2 diabetes.
 A healthy diet that contains whole grains also keeps blood vessels in peak condition.
 Your goal is three servings of whole grains a day.

 Fish.
-Omega-3 fatty acids in fish oil offer many anti-aging benefits.
-They protect your heart, reduce your risk of stroke, and may even lower your risk of Alzheimer’s disease.
+Omega-3 fatty acids in fatty fish offer many anti-aging benefits.
+They help protect your heart, lower your odds of having a stroke, and may even help guard against Alzheimer’s disease.
 Help yourself to two servings a week of fatty fish such as salmon, lake trout, or tuna.
-If you typically get tuna from a can, choose albacore packed in water for the most omega-3s.
-If you don't eat fish, ask your doctor if you should take fish oil supplements.